Explore

 Exhibition Details

-Vivid Creatures will open on Saturday, May 17, 2025.
-The exhibition will be included with admission to the Arboretum.
+Vivid Creatures is free and is included with general admission to the Arboretum.

 On Friday, May 16, Arboretum members will get to see the sculptures the day before they are officially on display for the public.
 Become a member to get a first look.